AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu02_no_unhandled_application-defined_exceptions.rst

 All application-defined exceptions must have at least one corresponding handler that is applicable.
 Otherwise, if an exception is raised, undesirable behavior is possible.
-The term "applicable" means that there is no dynamic call chain that can reach the active exception which does not also include a handler that will be invoked for that exception, somewhere in that chain.
+The term *applicable* means that there is no dynamic call chain that can reach the active exception which does not also include a handler that will be invoked for that exception, somewhere in that chain.

 When an unhandled exception occurrence is raised in the sequence of statements of an application task and reaches the body of that task, the task completes abnormally.
-No "notification" of some sort is required or defined by the language, although some vendors' implementations may print out a log message or provide some other non-standard response.
+No *notification* of some sort is required or defined by the language, although some vendors' implementations may print out a log message or provide some other non-standard response.
 (Note that such a notification implies an external persistent environment, such as an operating system, that